Teeth Anatomy & Fun Facts You Need To Know!

 Now, what about keeping the different parts of your teeth healthy?

-- The military required soldiers to brush their teeth twice daily, and these soldiers brought the habit home after war.
-When you think about it, you might owe your brushing habits to your grandfather or great grandfather!
+- The military required soldiers to brush their teeth twice daily, and these soldiers brought the habit home after the war.
+When you think about it, you might owe your brushing habits to your grandfather or great-grandfather!

 - White, clean teeth were considered ugly in medieval Japan.
 Women would use roots and inks to stain their teeth, so brushing might have been off the table.